cakephp/docs/fr/orm/query-builder.rst

 ----------

 Subqueries are a powerful feature in relational databases and building them in CakePHP is fairly intuitive.
-By composing queries together you can make subqueries::
+By composing queries together, you can make subqueries::

     $matchingComment = $articles->association('Comments')->find()